Roy Fredericks – Guyana Tough And Champion Batsman

 Roy Fredericks Memorable Century

-Roy Fredericks was a short man 5.6” like many which played the hook well.
+Roy Fredericks was a short man, 5.6” like many, who played the hook well.
 He was also a useful occasional slow left-arm bowler and a good close-in-the-wicket fielder.
 He was part of the 1975 World Cup-winning team, memorably dismissed in the final when he hooked Dennis Lillee for six only to dislodge a bail.
 Roy Fredericks made his Test debut on the West Indies tour to Australia in 1968-69 and was a fixture in the West Indies team until he joined Kerry Packer’s World Series Cricket team in Australia in 1977–78.

-A Very Hard Uncompromising Cricketer
+A Very Hard, Uncompromising Cricketer

-It was suggested that seldom did he allow the ball to get close to his head, so good was his eyesight, so great were his foot movements and so ferocious were his cutting, pulling, and hooking, three wonderful cricket shots that are almost extinct these days in the modern cricket game.
+It was suggested that seldom did he allow the ball to get close to his head, so good was his eyesight, so great were his foot movements, and so ferocious were his cutting, pulling, and hooking—three wonderful cricket shots that are almost extinct these days in the modern cricket game.
 Just before Gordon Greenidge and Desmond Haynes became a cricketing item, as openers, there had been Gordon Greenidge and Roy Fredericks.
 Indeed, Fredericks was actually before Greenidge, as Freddo started his Test career in 1968 against the Australians.

-Roy Fredericks hooked cut, slashed, bludgeoned, gored, scythed, thrust, drove, parried, and perhaps drew and quartered the world’s best bowling attack in 1975–76 as they had never been before or since.
-To this day, that innings of 169 against Australia at Perth then lightning fast, the fastest pitch in the world much faster than it is now is talked about by all who either witnessed it read about it.
+Roy Fredericks hooked, cut, slashed, bludgeoned, gored, scythed, thrust, drove, parried, and perhaps drew and quartered the world’s best bowling attack in 1975–76, as they had never been before or since.
+To this day, that innings of 169 against Australia at Perth, then lightning fast—the fastest pitch in the world, much faster than it is now—is talked about by all who either witnessed it read about it.

 Heard it on radios, or saw it on television.
 It is perhaps one of the best innings, if not indeed the best, ever played by an opening batsman in defiance of all around him, with his very life dangling in front of him at all times, with deliveries clocked in the old way at over 100 miles per hour.